 Even without oil or butter, air-popped popcorn has a high calorie density.
 Calorie density is the number of calories a food has per pound.
 According to the UC Davis website, “Low calorie dense foods (fruits, veggies, starchy vegetables, whole grains and legumes) are the most filling and nutrient dense.”
-Below are their guidelines for choosing the foods with the lowest calorie density (and generally the highest nutrient value).
+They provide guidelines for choosing foods with the lowest calorie density (and generally the highest nutrient value).

 Air-popped popcorn has a calorie density of around 1750 calories per pound, placing it near the border of the orange “limited consumption” and red “extremely limited consumption.”
 It gets bonus points for its fiber content, so a classification of “Limited Consumption” is fitting.

 Consider that limited consumption may be challenging because it’s quite easy to overeat popcorn.
 For those with addictive behavior, eating just a cup of popcorn may trigger an addictive response to overeat in general.

 Go for it!
 Snacking on popcorn is much healthier and less detrimental to your waist line than most snacks.
 One cup of air popped popcorn is only 30 calories.
 Feel free to enjoy it if you don’t find yourself overindulging.